johnsonmillil/Portfolio/index.md

 I’m passionate about transforming complex datasets into actionable insights and scalable solutions.
 I thrive on challenges at the intersection of data science, cloud, and software engineering.
 Outside of coding, I enjoy experimenting with new ML algorithms and optimizing cloud deployments.
 My goal is to solve real-world problems that drive business and social impact.

 ## Let’s Connect
 Interested in collaborating or discussing opportunities?
 Reach out at [johnsonmillil7@gmail.com](mailto:johnsonmillil7@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/johnson-millil-28ba60245/).
-Explore my code on [GitHub](https://github.com/johnsonmillil/Portfolio)!
+Explore my code through this [GitHub](https://github.com/johnsonmillil/Portfolio) repo!